Rory Phillips KC

 Ahmed v Director General of the Security Service and others EWHC 3458 (QB).
 Allegations of complicity in torture against UK Government Defendants made by convicted terrorist struck out as an abuse of the process.
 The Court followed the decision in Amin.
 The Claimant’s application for permission to appeal to the Court of Appeal was dismissed.

 During 2022, he has been instructed by the decision-makers to advise on a range of issues arising under the National Security and Investment Act 2021, which came into force on 4 January 2022.
 This work draws on both his commercial law and public law expertise.
+He is instructed by GLD on behalf of the Defendant decision-maker in one of the first judicial review challenges under the 2021 Act, leading Georgina Wolfe (of 5 Essex Court), Karl Laird (of 6KBW College Hill) and Emmanuel Sheppard (of 3VB).

 Inquiries & Investigations